“One person can make the difference and every person should try!”

 The story is based upon real life events and highlights the innocence of dreaming about playing the great game of basketball.
 It further visits experiencing life’s adversities when attempting to reproduce the successes of those who preceded you.
 In addition to holding keys to succeeding on the basketball court, this unique narrative journey also holds the keys to succeeding in life’s other arenas.
 Finally, It touches upon the consequences of coming of age as a boy with limited male mentoring and supervision, an important topic in today’s times.

-“Use basketball to grades!
-Don’t use your grades to get basketball!”
+“Use basketball to get your grades!
+Don’t use your grades to get your basketball!”

 Part One: Innocent Basketball Dreams

 “It is a long season, and all of our emotions will be tested over the three to four month journey that lay ahead!”

 Part one of “The Engineers: A Western New York Basketball Story”, “Innocent Basketball Dreams” is a narrative story of a naïve teen who falls in love with the great game of basketball after seeing Michael Jordan hit the shot in the 1989 NBA playoffs.
 The teen sets out to play basketball and matriculates into Hutch-Tech High School.
 There in his freshman year, the boys’ varsity basketball team wins both the city and sectional titles before seemingly abruptly falling in the state regionals, just one game shy of the state final four in Glens Falls, NY.

 Inspired by the 1990-91 Hutch-Tech Boys’ Varsity Basketball Team, a journey starts.
 Along with a host of other players at the school, the teen sets out to reproduce that magical season.
 Along this journey lessons are learned, not only about the game of basketball, but also about the game of life and navigating the world for years to come.

 Part Two: Getting Into The Game Of Life

 “You don’t just quit.
 You finish what you started!”